💬 Join Equaldex's LGBTQ+ Discord to discuss LGBT rights and chat!

 ?

-Gender-affirming care in Michigan is legal.
+Gender-affirming care in Michigan is legal, but restricted for minors.

 Current status